DavidThien/ddd/content/wiki/fredricks_landing.md

 The largest city on Edermayer, Friedrick's Landing still retains much of the liveliness that existed before it was under the crown of Setallia.
-Although the majority of the trade activity happens in the northern port of New Cametton, Friderick's Landing still sees a good amount of ships through its port.
+Although the majority of the trade activity happens in the northern port of New Cametton, Friedrick's Landing still sees a good amount of ships through its port.
 Recently, mainland Setallians have also made their way over to Friedrick's Landing, mostly for sightseeing.